isobelthompson/nhsbsa-digital-playbook/src/data-visualisation/encoding/viz-encoding.md

 The Gestalt principles can be used by designers to organise content on websites and data visualisation products so it is aesthetically pleasing and easy to understand.
 If the design of the dashboard is considered, this help aide the user’s perception, and creates a smoother user experience as a result.

-Design -> user perception -> user experience
+Design &rarr; user perception &rarr; user experience

 These principles determine how people naturally perceive elements.
 If you understand how to use them, you can create a better user experience.